 The quality of nurse communication affects patients, other care team members, and administration.
 The importance of this communication requires it to be as effective as possible.

 Patient safety and care are dependent on nurses communicating about treatment concerns.
-For example, a nurse can use communication to pre-empt a preventable error by a colleague or physician.
+For example, a nurse can use communication to preempt a preventable error by a colleague or physician.
 U.S. News & World Report points out that nurses aren’t accustomed to speaking up due to concerns of creating conflict.
 Some of this is due to differing power dynamics.
 However, communication could protect patients.

 Patients may require round-the-clock care, which means care occurs in shifts.
 Handoffs from one caregiver to another allow room for misinterpretation of information or omission of essential data.
 Having clear instructions and a mindful handoff keep patient care consistent and safe.